lucasmedeirosleite/ClientServerErlangExample/README.md

 ## Erlang installation

-To install erlang on your machine go the this [link](http://joearms.github.io/installing.html]) and choose your correct distribution
+To install erlang on your machine click [here](http://joearms.github.io/installing.html]) and choose your correct distribution

 ## Running the code